apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 4. Select the "Permissions" tab on the left.

-5. Scroll down and check the boxes for *Edit: File* and *Submit: File*
+5. Scroll down and check the box for *Upload: Attachment*

     ![](/.gitbook/assets/user-group-permissions.png)